-In accordance with state and federal law, USBE is required to publicly publish accountability reports for state, LEA, and school accountability data in the form of school report cards annually.
-The accountability reports published each year are reflective of school performance from the previous year.
-The Utah School Report Cards are released to the public annually.
+The Utah School Report Cards are intended for parents, families, and communities and are released to the public annually.
+In accordance with state and federal law, USBE is required to publicly publish accountability reports for state, LEA, and school accountability data in the form of school report cards.
+The report cards published each year are reflective of school performance from the previous year.
 The ESSA-required reporting elements which fall outside the scope of a report card intended for families and parents, including school rankings and school improvement designations, are available to the public on the USBE's Assessment and Accountability website.

-Utah's accountability system is designed to numerically aggregate the indicators of school accountability into an overall rating and determine an A-F letter grade in years where school letter grades are assigned.
+Utah's accountability system is designed to numerically aggregate the indicators of school accountability into an overall score.
+To determine the overall school accountability score, all points for indicators which can be calculated for each school are summed to calculate an overall total and percentage.
+The overall score and percentage of points earned are used to rank all schools and determine school improvement designations.
+Overall ratings, or school letter grades, were removed from State Statute in the 2023 legislative session (H.B.
+308, R277-497).
 Each of the indicators which can be calculated for a school, described in Chapter 2, is assigned a policy weight and point value (see figure 2), and the points for each indicator are summed to determine the percentage of total points possible and overall rating of a school's performance.
 Reports are published for individual schools, LEAs, and for the state.

-Utah's School Report Card is just one piece of information that communicates how well a school is performing across a range of indicators of student performance, growth, and postsecondary readiness for college and career.
+Utah's School Report Card is just one piece of information that communicates how a school is performing across a range of indicators of student achievement, growth, and postsecondary readiness for college and career.
 It is designed to be an interactive tool for families, communities, educators, and policymakers to see the performance of schools, LEAs, and the state.
 This information is used to accurately identify schools in need of support and improvement, and ultimately, influences school and LEA practices (Reyna, 2016).
-In order to transparently report how schools are providing students in Utah with a high-quality education, the school accountability report provides a great deal of information for each indicator, including comparisons to LEA and state averages, performance of student groups, and the school self-reported indicators.
+In order to transparently report how schools are providing students in Utah with a high-quality education, the school accountability report provides a great deal of information for each indicator, including comparisons to LEA and state averages, performance of student groups, and school self-reported indicators.
 This is intended to provide high-quality education data and information transparently to the public in an accessible format.
-Beyond providing transparency, the aim of the school accountability report is to deepen understanding about student performance and inform actions that serve to improve the education of each student.
-These reports are intended to help all stakeholders, especially families, understand what the data mean and why these data are valuable (Peltzman & Curl, 2017).
+Beyond providing transparency, the aim of the school accountability reports are intended to help all stakeholders, especially families, understand what the data mean and why these data are valuable (Peltzman & Curl, 2017).